 The Department of Children, Youth and Families is focused on addressing the needs of vulnerable children, youth and families, while building strong social environments to support them.

 In today's complex society, families are more vulnerable than ever to issues, such as poverty, homelessness and drug and alcohol addiction.
 In these situations, the entire family unit can be left in need of services and support.
 Social workers, trained to work in direct practice with families, can act as the support families need to rise above adversity and get their lives back on track after crisis.

-As a student in the Department of Children, Youth and Families, you will study subject areas such as:
+As a student in the Department of Children, Youth and Families at USC's online MSW, you will study subject areas such as: